-To achieve his sacred goal, with a determined effort fortified with the unstinted co-operation that he had received from his loyal dayakas, villagers around and still other well-wishers from outstations as well, he strode ahead with confidence.
+To achieve his sacred goal, with a determined effort fortified with the unstinted cooperation that he had received from his loyal dayakas, villagers around, and still other well-wishers from outstations as well, he strode ahead with confidence.

-A devout Buddhist Mr. Perera of Panadura rose to the occasion, and gave the financial assistance to construct a suitable dwelling to enable the Viharadhipathi to stay in it and carry out this mission.
+A devout Buddhist Mr. Perera of Panadura rose to the occasion and gave the financial assistance to construct a suitable dwelling to enable the Viharadhipathi to stay in it and carry out this mission.
 Thereafter, came the promising and great Day for him and his dayakas on 14.4.1981.

-On this paramount day at the auspicious time of 21.17 pm he moved in with all smiles and contentment into this mud-walled hut clad with tiles that was graciously donated by this good samaritan Mr. Perera , in the company of his Dayakayas, and a host of other well-wishers.
+On this paramount day at the auspicious time of 21.17 pm, he moved in with all smiles and contentment into this mud-walled hut clad with tiles that was graciously donated by this good samaritan Mr. Perera, in the company of his Dayakayas, and a host of other well-wishers.

-Languishing in this shanty like hut under great privation, albeit his daily alms were provided to him by his dayakas, he geared himself to make this ambitious mission a reality.
+Languishing in this shanty-like hut under great privation, albeit his daily alms were provided to him by his dayakas, he geared himself to make this ambitious mission a reality.

-With the generous but steady flow of cash donations doled out by his dayakas, villagers, and other pilgrims , he was gloriously successful in the construction of the very first such palatial edifice called the Dharmasala Mandira for which the foundation stone was laid on 3.6.1982.
+With the generous but steady flow of cash donations doled out by his dayakas, villagers, and other pilgrims, he was gloriously successful in the construction of the very first such palatial edifice called the Dharmasala Mandira for which the foundation stone was laid on 3.6.1982.
 When in no time, it was fully completed.

-This sanctified event had been spectacularly modelled out in clay plaster and lime in the form of statues in glittering decor, while the murals are fascinatingly adorned with the lively episodes of Jataka Stories depicting the life and times of the Bodisatta and then the Buddha.
+This sanctified event had been spectacularly modeled out in clay plaster and lime in the form of statues in glittering decor, while the murals are fascinatingly adorned with the lively episodes of Jataka Stories depicting the life and times of the Bodisatta and then the Buddha.

 The foundation stone laying ceremony for yet another massive building namely the Dharmamandira took place on 15.1.1987, and it was inaugurated on 21.4.1990 by the former late President Ranasinghe Premadasa.